actionml/docs.actionml.com/single_machine.md

 # All-In-One PIO Setup Guide

 This is a guide to setting up Apache PredictionIO {{> pioversionnum}} on a single large memory (16g-32g) machine.
-This will allow "real data" to be processed but will not usually be appropriate focus on horizontal scaling.
+This will allow "real data" to be processed but will not usually be appropriate for production deployment.
+However we follow the clustered "style" for setup so the extension to multiple machines will be easier.

 **Other Guides**: